A row of test tubes filled with blood samples.

 About the program

-Our objective is to train individuals at the postgraduate medicine level in the field of clinical biochemistry, leading to certification by the Canadian Academy of Clinical Biochemists (CACB) to fulfill the demands for clinical biochemists.
+The Post-Doctoral Clinical Biochemistry Training Program in Manitoba was established in 1977, with the objective of training individuals at the postgraduate medicine level in the field of clinical biochemistry, leading to eligibility to apply for certification by the Canadian Academy of Clinical Biochemists (CACB).

-It will, therefore, include practical and professional training in all aspects of laboratory medicine necessary to provide the resident with the skills necessary to practice as a clinical biochemist medical consultant and independently direct a clinical biochemistry laboratory.
+This program includes practical and professional training in all aspects of laboratory medicine, providing residents with the skills necessary to practice as clinical biochemists and independently direct a clinical biochemistry laboratory.

 Compensation and benefits

-Salaries, benefits, and other entitlements are governed by a comprehensive collective agreement between PARIM and the Winnipeg Regional Health Authority (WRHA).
-Additional information related to benefits can be found on the Professional Association of Residents and Interns of Manitoba (PARIM) website.
+Salaries, benefits, and other entitlements are governed by a comprehensive collective agreement between the Professional Association of Residents and Interns of Manitoba (PARIM) and the Winnipeg Regional Health Authority (WRHA).
+Additional information about benefits can be found on the PARIM website.

-Remuneration for residents in the Post Graduate Medical Education at the University of Manitoba is negotiated by PARIM.
-Starting salaries for residents in Clinical Chemistry start at post-graduate level 2 (PGY 2) and are equivalent to those of medical residents.
+Remuneration for residents in the Postgraduate Medical Education program at the University of Manitoba is negotiated by PARIM.
+Starting salaries for residents in Clinical Chemistry begin at the postgraduate year 2 (PGY-2) level and are equivalent to those of medical residents.

 Program outline: year one